ctp-eos/community/The Future of CTP Energy Depends on You, Not VCs.md

 But guess what?
 **The future doesn’t wait.**

-CTP Energy isn't just a product.
+CTP Energy isn't just a product, new fringe science, or new future advanced technologies to come later...
 It’s a **paradigm shift** — one with the potential to redefine how we understand energy, biology, space, and consciousness.

 But here's the hard truth:
 Systems this ambitious don’t fit in the neat little boxes VCs like to invest in.